 Most actors have long periods of unemployment between roles and often hold other jobs in order to make a living.
 Some actors teach acting classes as a second job.

 Work assignments are usually short, ranging from 1 day to a few months, and actors often hold another job in order to make a living.
 They are frequently under the stress of having to find their next job.
-Some actors in touring companies may have employment for several years.
+Some actors in touring companies may be employed for several years.

-Actors may perform in unpleasant conditions, such as in outdoors in bad weather or while wearing an uncomfortable costume or makeup.
+Actors may perform in unpleasant conditions, such as outdoors in bad weather, under hot stage lights, or while wearing an uncomfortable costume or makeup.

 Work hours for actors are extensive and irregular.
 Early morning, evening, weekend, and holiday work is common.
-About 1 out of 3 actors worked part time in 2014.
+Some actors work part time.
 Few actors work full time, and many have variable schedules.
 Those who work in theater may travel with a touring show across the country.
 Film and television actors may also travel to work on location.

 Get the education you need: Find schools for Actors near you!

 Many actors enhance their skills through formal dramatic education, and long-term training is common.

 Many actors enhance their skills through formal dramatic education.
 Many who specialize in theater have bachelor's degrees, but a degree is not required.